A1eNaz/Xenia-Settings/README.md

 - You can obtain Game [Patches](https://github.com/xenia-canary/game-patches/releases/latest/download/game-patches.zip) from here or from this [link.](https://github.com/xenia-canary/game-patches)

 Some games don't have a 60/Unlocked FPS Patch.
-- Either wait for a patch or use [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) with this [config](https://github.com/joever2022/test/blob/main/LS%20Config.png) as an alternative. (costs 7 dollars tho.)
+- Either wait for a patch or use [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) with this [config](https://github.com/joever2022/test/blob/main/LS%20Config.png) as an alternative for games that speedup with VSync. (costs 7 dollars tho.)

 How do i use Mouse & Keyboard for Xenia?
 - From this [link](https://github.com/marinesciencedude/xenia-canary-mousehook) but only a few games have mouse support.